woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/analytics/report-summary.md

 `taxes` endpoint (ie: `/wc/v4/reports/taxes/stats`).
 If the provided endpoint doesn't exist, an error will be shown to the user with `ReportError`.

+### `limitProperty`

+- Type: String
+- Default: null

+Allows specifying a property different from the `endpoint` that will be used to limit the items when there is an active search.

 ### `query`

 - **Required**